What information do you need for the Design Brief?

 What professional qualifications do you have?

-We hold Solidworks Professional status (“A Certified SolidWorks Professional (CSWP) is an individual who has successfully passed our advanced skills examination.
+We hold Solidworks Professional status (“A Certified SolidWorks Professional (CSWP) is an individual who has successfully passed the advanced skills examination.
 Each CSWP has proven their ability to design and analyze parametric parts and moveable assemblies using a variety of complex features in SolidWorks software.”
 Source: http://www.solidworks.co.uk/sw/support/797_ENU_HTML.htm , the website of the 3D design software company whose products we use.)

 In addition, the owner has taken an engineering degree to complement and independently verify his ability.